dedpanguru/cs166_project/session/server/README.md

      - returns status code 200 and `'Hello World'` everytime
      - Use this to verify that the server is indeed running

-2. `/register` = registration endpoint -> creates a user profile and their accounr
+2. `/register` = registration endpoint -> creates a user profile and their account
      - only takes POST requests
      - requires JSON body of
     ```